 - To develop a comprehensive web-based tool which will capture diagnostic procurement related information; such information is expected to form a common, worldwide standard for collecting and sharing information on public procurement, covering: a) governance, b) operations, c) ICT systems and d) results per country;

 - To generate demand for country procurement reforms and e-Procurement implementations to increase development outcomes;

 - To provide appropriate channels for information dissemination and knowledge sharing, facilitating synergies between existing procurement communities.

-The GPPD will enable public procurement stakeholders to perform efficiently, effectively, consistently and based on best practices.
-Furthermore, the GPPD will contribute to modernization and strengthening of public procurement systems worldwide.
+The GPPD enables public procurement stakeholders to perform efficiently, effectively, consistently and based on best practices.
+Furthermore, the GPPD contributes to the modernization and strengthening of public procurement systems worldwide.

-Within the GPPD project, procurement and e-Procurement related data will be collected at global level.
-The GPPD will store this data and make it available through a web-based interface.
-This data will be sourced from Public Procurement Authorities (PPAs), desk research conducted to collect data from country procurement reports and trusted online databases and accredited specialists.
+Within the GPPD project, procurement and e-Procurement related data was collected at the global level.
+The GPPD stored this data and makes it available through a web-based interface.
+This data is sourced from Public Procurement Authorities (PPAs), desk research conducted to collect data from country procurement reports and trusted online databases and accredited specialists.

 To retrieve the procurement related data from the PPAs, a GPPD Data Elements Template was created.
 This template defines five logical content categories, each one addressing the topics of:

 II.
 Public Procurement Agency Information and Public Procurement Law;

 IV.
 Value for Money, Fair Competition & Transparency Information;

 V. Procurement Cycle Metrics.